SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/_ARCHITECTURE.md

 2. Unzip to your desired location
 3. Open in Obsidian
 4. Install plugins: Dataview, Templater, Tasks
-5. See START-HERE.md for LLM project setup
+5. Explore example content in `Tracks/`, `Objects/`, `Capture/`
-6. Explore example content in `Tracks/`, `Objects/`, `Capture/`
+6. When ready, replace examples with your own content

 ### First Steps